-Anchor/Rope Locker
+Anchor Rope Locker

-The anchor rope locker is in the bow of the boat and accessed through a vertical hatch in the bow deck.
-The anchor line is always stored in the locker and the bitter end of the line should be secured to the fitting in the locker.
+The anchor rope locker is in the bow of the boat and accessed through a hatch in the cabin.
+The anchor line is always stored in the locker and the anchor should be stored on the bow roller.